 4. Strolling in the narrow pedestrian streets of the Niederdorf, another area of the old city located on the east bank of the Limmat.
 Do not hesitate to dig into any alley and get lost, it’s lovely!

 5. Get up in the towers of the Grossmünster to admire the view over the city, the lake and the mountains beyond.
 The steps require a little effort, but it is worth it (at least if the weather is clear!)

 6. Admire the view from the ETH School.
 She greeted Einstein for example on its benches, as well as numerous awards Nobels.
 Just that!
 Access to the terrace on foot or by a funicular, the Polybahn from the tram station Central.

-7. Join a free guided tour of Zurich with Free walk in Zürich.
+7. Join a free guided tour of Zurich with a Free walk-in Zürich.
 I found it perfect for a first approach of the city.
 The guides are friendly, passionate and full of fun anecdotes about the city to tell.

 8. Exploring the museums of the city.
 The Museum of Fine Arts (Kunsthaus) has one of the most important collections in Switzerland and hosts many temporary exhibitions.
 To learn about Swiss history, visit the Swiss National Museum (Landesmuseum).
 The building itself is already worth a look!

 10. Search for the “red area” district of Zurich, on the Langstrasse.
-I assure you, it remains generally friendly and without dangers.
+I assure you, it remains generally friendly and without danger.

 Visit Zurich – Natural side

 11. Take a walk in a boat on Lake Zurich.
 Boats leave from Bürkliplatz.